Recent additions worth noting

 A Meta-Analysis and Review of Online Learning Studies

-Beyond Appearances: Students’ misconceptions about basic chemical ideas.
-This is an extensive and carefully done report by Vanessa Barker for the Royal Society of Chemistry.
-It focusses on the 1 18.01.2010 te its length (90 pages), teachers and course designers can quickly find the material pertinent to a given topic, such as changes of state, stoichiometry, equilibrium, etc. This excellent resource can be downloaded as a PDF document.
+> Beyond Appearances: Students’ misconceptions about basic chemical ideas.
+This is an updated version of an extensive and carefully done report by Vanessa Barker for the Royal Society of Chemistry.
+Teachers and course designers can quickly find the material pertinent to a given topic, such as changes of state, stoichiometry, equilibrium, etc. This excellent resource can also be viewed, although in a less convenient format, here at the RSC site..
+RSC has also published Chemical Misconceptions authored by Keith Taber.

 Some other similar reports are listed on RSC's Chemical Misconceptions page